 If you have a detailed understanding of your audience’s search intent and related behaviour, you can implement an SEO strategy by yourself.
 Here is an SEO CHECKLIST on How to optimize your WordPress site for Search Engine Crawlers.

-- Use Keywords in URL & page title.
+- Use Keywords in the URL & page title

 - Technical SEO Checklist